StevenFV/httpd-docker/README.md

     - Developers should copy this to `web/vhost.conf` and adjust the values as needed.

 - **`.env.example`**:
-    - Template file for defining environment variables (e.g., PostgreSQL credentials).
+    - Template file for defining environment variables.
     - Developers should copy this to `.env` and adjust the values as needed.

 - **`docker-compose.yml`**: